tesserato/neurospectral-audio-synthesis/neurospectral.md

 **Key-words:** neural networks, acoustic modeling, digital musical instruments, real-time audio synthesis

+This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

+# Highlights

+- Physical informed frequency-domain representations learned by neural networks can increase real-time synthesis efficiency.

+- The model learns sound characteristics that are hard to model via conventional methods.

+- Potential applications are still vastly underexplored.

 # Introduction
 <!-- ~ 1000 to 2000 words -->